nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <img src="images/ug-navigate-commands.png" width="1000" />
 </p>

-   <p style="text-align: center;">Figure XX: Navigating between commands</p>
+   <p style="text-align: center;">Figure 7: Navigating between commands</p>

 <br/>

 ### Saving your Internship Data

 Your internship data for InternBuddy are saved automatically after any command that changes the data.
 The data are saved in a file `internbuddy.json` which is located in a subfolder `data` in the [home folder](#quick-start) where you placed `internbuddy.json`.
 There is no need to save manually.

 <div markdown="span" class="alert alert-primary">

 :information_source: **Info:** The file location of `internbuddy.json` is stated in the
 <a href="#exploring-the-graphical-user-interface">Status Bar</a> of the GUI.
 </div>

 ### Loading the Data

 InternBuddy data is loaded from `internbuddy.json` automatically at the beginning of each run.
 There is no need to load manually.
 * If `internbuddy.json` is missing, InternBuddy will start with a new data file containing the sample internship entries.
 * If the content in `internbuddy.json` was altered and as a result has invalid format, InternBuddy will start with an